 Banking as a service (BaaS) is a model in which traditional banks partner with fintech companies to provide banking services through APIs.
 This will allow fintech companies to offer their customers access to a wide range of banking services, such as account opening, money transfer, and credit card issuance, without having to build and maintain their own banking infrastructure.

-Mobile banking is now used by 78% of the U.S. population, with over 80 percent of millennials using digital banking in 2022.6 The overall number of digital banking users worldwide is expected to reach 3.6 billion by 2024.
+The convenience and accessibility of mobile banking have reshaped consumer preferences, with nearly 75% of individuals now favoring mobile and online banking over in-person visits.
 As Gen-Z and millennials take over the banking market in the coming years, it will be essential for banks to integrate mobile services if they plan to stay competitive.

 BaaS can help fintech companies quickly and easily expand their services, and can also benefit banks by providing them with a new source of revenue and a way to reach new customers.
 We expect BaaS to become increasingly popular as more fintech companies look for ways to offer their customers a wider range of financial services.